6 Facts About Adding Turkeys to Your Flock of Chickens

 2. Housing

-Even small turkey varieties are larger than the largest standard-fowl chicken breeds.
+When raising turkeys with chickens, remember that even small turkey varieties are larger than the largest standard-fowl chicken breeds.
 Be prepared to provide your turkey flock with roomier housing than what your roosters and hens have.

 Each turkey requires approximately six square feet of space from age 2 months to adult.
 For a flock of six turkeys, a 40-square-foot coop would more than suffice.
 Because of their larger body mass, turkeys require more ventilation than chickens, especially during the hot summer months.
 Their greater size and weight also necessitate a sturdier perch than that used by chickens.
-We use a 2-by-4 with its edges sanded down, installed 2 to 3 feet off the ground.
+We use a 2-by-4 with its edges sanded down, and installed 2 to 3 feet off the ground.

 Similarly, turkey nest boxes must be large enough to provide turkey hens with the space they need to lay and brood eggs.
 Our turkey nest box (one per four turkey hens) measures 24 inches high by 18 inches wide by 24 inches deep.